SocialGouv/streaming-file-encryption/README.md

 The purpose of the salt is to add entropy to key derivation aside from the two sources provided by the user (main secret & context).
-Differentiation via the salt ensures no key material is shared between AES and HMAC.
+Differentiation via the salt ensures no key material is shared between encryption and HMAC.

 ### File encryption